greg-raven/Uncommon-Sense/_posts/2019-08-17-how-communism-will-come-to-america.md

 ---
-title: 'How communism will come to America'
+title: "How communism will come to America"
 layout: post
 categories:
 - socialism